anayjoshi/anayjoshi.github.io/_posts/2014-12-31-my-story-with-haskell.md

     (+) (Complex x1 y1) (Complex x2 y2) = Complex (x1+x2) (y1+y2)
 ```

 This is similar to saying that `Complex` is a subclass of `Num` & that `+` is a virtual function of the `Num` class.
-The analogy doesn't last long though.
-Haskell's `type variables`, `type classes`, `type constructors`, `type inference` were very new to my eyes & all this was damn exciting!

 ## Chapter 3.
 Brutality & Interlude

-Before Haskell, I had just begun to gain some confidence over my programming skills when Haskell told me how ignorant I was.
+Before Haskell entered my life, I had just begun to gain some confidence over my programming skills.
+Haskell told me how ignorant I was.
 Haskell lives in a parallel universe & its not just about *functional programming*.
 Other languages such as Lisp and ML are functional but are much more sobre than Haskell.
 Haskell, in its untiring aim to be a *pure functional language* is much more difficult to comprehend.

 After a few chapters of [Learn you a Haskell](http://learnyouahaskell.com/chapters) (which btw, is a fantastic resource to learn Haskell), I met `functors`, `applicative functors` & `monads`.
 I was bowled.
 More so because the [infinite web tutorials](https://www.haskell.org/haskellwiki/Monad_tutorials_timeline) on monads indicated that monads must be somewhat difficult.
 I had to take a break from Haskell.
 I was probably not prepared yet to see monads in its eyes.

 ## Chapter 4.
 Reunion

 Fast forward an year.
 At work, my primary language was Python.
-After spending countless hours with.
 By now, `iterators`, `decorators`, `generators` were in my Python toolbox.
-Occasionally, I started to come across blog posts which talked about `itertools` & how Haskell has influenced Python.
+I had seen elements of functional programming in Python by now.
+Occasionally, I started to come across blog posts which talked about `itertools` & how Haskell had influenced Python.
 Nostalgia.
-I was back on Haskell in my post office hours.
+I was back on Haskell in my after office hours.

 ## Chapter 5.
 Love

 That's today.
 Here I am, madly in love with this language.
 Having attempted (and partially failed) to build complex software systems in C++ and Python, I can now appreciate Haskell's *purity*.
-I had previously [written](http://anayjoshi.com/blog/connecting-two-dots) on the importance of mathematics in programming; & for complicated programs, *function composition* seems to be **the** way to write programs.
-It seems so mathematically beautiful!
+I had previously [written](http://anayjoshi.com/blog/connecting-two-dots) on the importance of mathematics in programming; for complicated programs, *function composition* seems to be **the** way to write programs!

 I am a still a fledgeling in Haskell but I positively hope Haskell to supplant Python as my primary language.
-I like Python, but Haskell is in a different league.
+I like Python, but Haskell is in a different league, a better league.
 Reading about Haskell is a very humbling experience.
 Many a times, when Haskell becomes too heavy for me, I almost tend to leave it and go back to the more manageble languages.
 But it hurts my ego, and I keep coming back to Haskell to save my honor.
 Many a times, the only reason I read about monads is for the sake of my self respect!
 [This](http://www.xent.com/pipermail/fork/Week-of-Mon-20070219/044101.html) article is a perfect reflection of my emotions with Haskell.
 It seems my story with Haskell is going to be pretty darn long!